-How much will your dividends be worth?
+How much will your dividend be worth?
 That depends on two factors: the number of shares you own and the dividend per share.

-Each dividend paying stock has a set dividend payout per share.
-This could be paid out on a monthly, quarterly or even annual basis.
+Each dividend-paying stock has a predetermined dividend payout per share.
+This could be paid out on a monthly, quarterly, or even annual basis.
 In most cases, dividends are paid out quarterly.

 Let's say you have 100 shares of a company that pays a $0.25 dividend per quarter.

 You would earn $25 per quarter from this stock.